 1 May 2012

-The Football (Financial Transparency) Bill would require clubs playing in the top four tiers of English and Scottish professional football to reveal who owns the club, who owns the club’s home ground and training ground, and any intellectual property linked to the club or third parties with a stake in its players.
-It would also require the identities of outstanding creditors to be disclosed, and if a club goes into administration, all creditors must be paid equally.
-The aim is to improve financial transparency, accountability and fairness in football finances.
+The Football (Financial Transparency) Bill would force clubs in the top four tiers of English and Scottish professional football to reveal who owns them and who owns key assets linked to the club, such as the home ground and training ground, and any intellectual property or third-party stakes in players.
+It also requires that, if a club goes into administration, all creditors are compensated equally—and it covers related aims to improve financial transparency.

-The bill is at its Second Reading in the House of Commons.
-If approved, it will move to Committee Stage in the Commons and then to further stages in the Lords.
+The bill is at the second reading stage in the House of Commons.
+If it progresses, it would move on to further stages in the usual parliamentary process.

 Generated 21 February 2026